-That is a good question and let’s start with the fact that there will be a judgment of believers.
+That is a good question, and let’s start with the fact that there will be a judgment of believers.
 Let’s be careful, though.
-There is therefore now no condemnation for those who are in Christ Jesus, Romans 8;1.
+“There is therefore now no condemnation for those who are in Christ Jesus” (Romans 8:1).
 And that now is very precious, right?
-There is now no condemnation, which means, as Jesus says: You will not come into judgment.
+“There is therefore now no condemnation,” which means, as Jesus says, you will not come into judgment.
 That is, you will not have to be condemned, ever.

-But the book of life is the book of the life that was slain before the foundation of the world and therefore the ground for being in the book of life is not that you have earned it or that your works merit it, but that the one who was slain is your Savior.
+But the book of life is the book of the Lamb that was slain before the foundation of the world, and therefore, the ground for being in the book of life is not that you have earned it or that your works merit it, but that the one who was slain is your Savior.

 So what then is this judgment according to works?
-And Paul describes it in 1 Corinthians three.
-He says: If the work that anyone has built on the foundation survives, he will receive a reward.
-And if anyone’s work is burned up, he will suffer loss, though he himself will be saved only as through fire.
-So we lose rewards and we gain rewards according to whether we have built with wood, hay or stubble or gold and silver and precious stone.
+Paul describes it in 1 Corinthians 3:14–15.
+He says, “If the work that anyone has built on the foundation survives, he will receive a reward.
+If anyone’s work is burned up, he will suffer loss, though he himself will be saved, but only as through fire.”
+So we lose rewards and we gain rewards according to whether we have built with wood, hay, and stubble, or gold, silver, and precious stone.

-Now if that is true, if there is a rewarding and a loss of rewarding according to what we do, what in the world does it mean in the several texts where it says God doesn’t remember our sins, because it seems like, well, I have obviously sinned here and those sins are going to be burned up at that moment and I am going to lose reward for them and so they were remembered at that time beaus they couldn’t have any function to do that if they weren’t remembered.
+Now if that is true — if there is a rewarding and a loss of rewarding according to what we do — what in the world does it mean in the several texts where it says God doesn’t remember our sins?
+It seems like, Well, I have obviously sinned here, and those sins are going to be burned up at that moment, and I am going to lose reward for them.
+So they were remembered at that time because they couldn’t have any function to do that if they weren’t remembered.

-And I think what Paul would say is: We forget them and we remember them according to what is good for us.
-We ... when he says remember them, he says: Remember them for your humbling, not for your paralysis.
+I think what Paul would say is we forget them and we remember them according to what is good for us.
+When he says remember them, he says, “Remember them for your humbling, not for your paralysis.
 Remember them for your deeper enjoyment of grace, not because of your destruction.”